 (3-15-22)

-03. Pens.
-Comply with IDAPA 02.04.15, “Rules Governing Beef Cattle Animal Feeding Operations,” and pens that contain cattle on the premises for over twelve (12) hours provide adequate pen space for the cattle to rest and ruminate and be adequately drained.
-(3-15-22)

 04. Fences.
-Construct fences sufficient to prevent the escape of cattle from the premises, as determined by the Administrator.
-(3-15-22)
+Containment sufficient to prevent the escape of cattle from the premises, as determined by the Administrator.

-05. Condition.
-Maintain premises in good repair.
 (3-15-22)

 551. -- 559.
 (Reserved)

 560. Sanitation.

 All livestock trader lots shall be maintained in a sanitary manner.
 The livestock dealer shall provide the necessary equipment to clean and disinfect the premises, and the livestock dealer shall clean and disinfect the premises at the direction of the Administrator.
 (3-15-22)